LiLabAtVT/DeepTE/README.md

 -o                Output directory to store the output files.
                   Default: ./.

--i                Input sequences that are unknown TEs or DNA sequences.
+-i                Input sequences that are unknown TE or DNA sequences.

 -m                Provide model_dir that could be downloaded from website.
 If users set -UNS yes, please provide UNS_model.h5 that can be downlowed in the above link.